Slingshot Biosciences stock

 - What is Slingshot Biosciences's valuation?

 - Slingshot Biosciences's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my Slingshot Biosciences stock?